peterschen/blog/site/content/posts/20240129_call-cloud-workflow-from-cloud-scheduler-with-terraform/index.md

 ---
 author: christoph
-title: Call Cloud Workflow from Cloud Scheduler with Terraform
+title: Call Cloud Workflow from Cloud Scheduler with Terraform asdasd
-url: /call_cloud_workflow_from_cloud_scheduler_with_terraform
+url: /call-cloud-workflow-from-cloud-scheduler-with-terraform
-date: 2024-01-29 16:28:00
+date: 2024-01-29 17:24:00+02:00
-tags: [cloud scheduler, cloud workflows, terraform]
+tags:
+  - cloud-scheduler
+  - cloud-workflows
+  - terraform
-category: cloud_scheduler
+category: cloud-scheduler
-cover:
-    image: images/Screenshot 2024-01-29 17.04.02.png
 ---

-[Cloud Workflows}(https://cloud.google.com/workflows/docs) provide an easy way for platform automation and integration without the need to write any code.
+[Cloud Workflows](https://cloud.google.com/workflows/docs) provide an easy way for platform automation and integration without the need to write any code.
 It also integrates seamlessly with Event Arc and other platform components.

 Sometimes you may want to run a workflow on a schedule though and Cloud Scheduler can serve as the executiong trigger.
 When configured through the Cloud Console this is fairly straight forward and the necessary configuration steps required to call the workflow execution endpoint are abstracted away: